ortus-docs/cachebox-docs/README.md

 CacheBox is an enterprise caching engine, aggregator and API for ColdFusion (CFML) applications.

 # Versioning
-WireBox is maintained under the [Semantic Versioning](http://semver.org) guidelines as much as possible.Releases will be numbered with the following format:
+CacheBox is maintained under the [Semantic Versioning](http://semver.org) guidelines as much as possible.
+Releases will be numbered with the following format:

 ```
 <major>.<minor>.<patch>